 During the Civil War Yardley was safe haven on the Underground Railroad, an escape route for runaway slaves.
 Known hiding places were under the eaves of the Continental Hotel (now the Continental Tavern), in warehouse bins along the Delaware Canal, and at the town’s General Store (now Worthington Insurance).
 At Lakeside, the yellow house facing Lake Afton, one brick-walled cellar room is also thought to have been a hiding place.

 Lake Afton is a man-made pond you’ll find downtown at Main Street and Afton Avenue.
-The small lake was first noted in a deed dated 1713, and was created to provide water to run the grist mill.
-These days, it’s a popular spot for ducks, fishermen and ice skaters.
+The small lake was first noted in a deed dated 1713.
+It was created to provide water to run the grist mill, and these days, it’s a popular spot for ducks, fishermen and ice skaters.

 You’ll also find the Yardley Grist Mill, which has been a center of commerce since its inception in the late 1600s.
 During the Civil War the mill supplied thousands of tons of sorghum and meal to Union soldiers.
 By 1926 the mill had ceased operation, and has since been restored and now houses several businesses.